 |Bursar Information||View your Financial Aid (loans included)|

 - What opportunities are there for work on campus?
 Two employment programs exist for students: Federal Work-Study (FWS) – this is a federally supported employment program.
 Students must meet need requirements.
 Students may work no more than 19.5 hours per week during the semester, and as many as 35 hours per week during school breaks.
-Opportunities are available both on-campus and in off-campus non-profit agencies.¬† Additionally FWS allocated award is not deferrable against tuition charges, as employment is required with earned wages¬†paid bi-weekly.
+Opportunities are available both on-campus and in off-campus non-profit agencies.¬† Additionally FWS allocated award is not subtracted from tuition charges, as employment is required with earned wages¬†paid bi-weekly.

 - ¬†Student Aide (SA) – this is a College employment program.
 Financial need is not a requirement for participation.
 Students normally work 10-15 hours per week while school is in session.¬†¬†Federal Work Study (FWS) informative Brochure –¬† Available jobs will vary by semester.¬† Typical jobs in both programs may include office assistant, lab assistant, tutor, disabled student classroom assistant.¬† For wages and more, please refer to the Federal Work-Study / Student Aide website¬†or visit Career Services,¬†Cohen Hall, B236.

 - What CCM Scholarships are available?
 The office administers several need and non-need based scholarship programs.